o3de/o3de.org/content/docs/user-guide/interactivity/navigation-and-pathfinding/recast-navigation.md

 ## Finding Paths

-You can find paths between entities or positions within a given navigation mesh by using a **Detour Navigation** component.
+Find paths between entities or positions within a given navigation mesh by using a **Detour Navigation** component.

 1. In **O3DE Editor**, create an entity.